| Title: | Maxwell Boltzmann Bose Einstein Fermi Dirac Distribution and Destruction Rate Modelling |

 in the parameters of the distribution fitted to destruction rate data.

-Generic methods are print
+Generic methods are print, plot, summary.

 f |